Dre Campbell Farm

 How to Get Rid of Darkling Beetles Naturally

-Check out these natural remedies and see which one (or ones) works best for you.
+Check out these natural remedies and see which ones work best for you.

 1. Soapy Water

 One surefire way to deal with darkling beetles in the home is to make a soapy water spray.
-Simply mix a pan of soapy water and have it ready.
+Mix a pan of soapy water and have it ready.

 Next, manually pick up the beetles or vacuum them up, then drop them into the container of soap and water.
 The soapy solution will cling to the beetles and suffocate them.